Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Certain Veterans may be afforded enhanced eligibility status when applying and enrolling in the VA health care system.
 Please go to http://www.va.gov/healthbenefits/apply/veterans.asp for additional details.

 If you need further help in determining your eligibility, contact our Veteran Specialist at (210) 362-5207.

 Call (210) 477-3275 and talk to one of our highly-trained call center representatives to get started.

-Businesses, agencies, hospitals, universities and other organizations in the region may also participate collectively, and if you would like your organization to officially be a part of this challenge, please contact Nic Jones.
+Anyone who is 18 years of age or older and lives within the 8-county area surrounding San Antonio (Atascosa, Bandera, Bexar, Comal, Guadalupe, Kendall, Medina, and Wilson) may participate.
+Businesses, agencies, hospitals, universities and other organizations in the region may also participate collectively, and if you would like your organization to officially be a part of this challenge, please contact Lily Lowder.